 Turbojet airplanes operated by Taiwan's civil air transport carriers have been involved in no hull loss occurrences in the preceding 10 years.
-As a result, the 5-year moving average for hull loss remained at 0 throughout the period in question.
-The IATA's 5-year moving average for the global turbojet airplane hull loss rate exhibited a downward trend, dropping from 0.29 occurrences per million departures in 2013-2017 to 0.16 occurrences per million departures in 2017-2021, staying the same 2018-2022 (Figure 8).
+The 5-year moving average for hull loss remained at 0 throughout the period in question.
+The IATA's 5-year moving average for the global turbojet airplane hull loss rate exhibited a downward trend, dropping from 0.24 occurrences per million departures in 2014-2018 to 0.14 occurrences per million departures in 2019-2023 (Figure 8).
 Please see Appendix 4 for more detailed statistics.

-&lt;sup>13 Reference source IATA Annual Safety Report - 2022 published in March 2023.
+&lt;sup>13 Reference source: 2023 IATA Annual Safety Report executive summary